-- 1. There is no mention of Section 404 of the Clean Water Act revised in 2008 for mitigation of wetlands in the Clear River Energy Center Invenergy Thermal Development application before the EFSB Docket No. SB-2015-06. - 2.
-There is inadequate and missing references cited in the application (Docket No. SB-2015-06) as to the impact on biodiversity during construction and operation phases, impacts on biodiversity with continuous noise level, impacts of two 200 foot towers and 2 one million gallon ultra low-sulfur diesel fuel tanks with the affected areas including the construction site (67 acres), the surrounding impacted areas (83 acres), the new overhead transmission line ROW to the Sherman Road Substation in Burrillville, Rhode Island and a connection from the CREC to the existing NationalGrid 345 kV line; and, - 3.
-Mis-information and missing information regarding the use of State of Rhode Island delineation of wetland resource areas, notification and jurisdiction of the Clear River a protected tributary to the Blackstone River and calculations regarding the number of acres that are impaired or disturbed during the construction and operation phase of the CREC project.
-Background information and details are provided in a document attached to this cover letter.
+- 1. There is no mention of Section 404 of the Clean Water Act revised in 2008 for mitigation of wetlands1 in the over 450 page2 Clear River Energy Center, Invenergy Thermal Development application or supplementary materials filed with the EFSB under Docket No. SB 2015-06.
+Discussion of this subject is not abbreviated or incomplete.
+The information is entirely omitted. - 2.
+There seems to be a confusing or an inaccurate calculation of the number of impacted acres for construction of a new 150-foot wide, 0.8 mile 345 kV overhead transmission line ROW.3 - 3.
+There is inadequate and missing information and data cited in the application (Docket No. SB 2015-06) as to the impact on biodiversity during construction and operation phases.
+This lack of information on impacts on biodiversity include: the continuous noise level exceeding background levels; impacts on biodiversity of two two-hundred foot CO2 and ash emitting towers; impacts from two one-million gallon ultra low-sulfur diesel fuel tanks; impacts from the air cooled condensers that are 150 feet wide by 120 feet tall; impacts from the affected areas including the construction site (67 acres)4, the surrounding impacted areas (83 acres)5, the new overhead transmission line ROW to the Sherman Road Substation in Burrillville, Rhode Island; impacts from a connection from the